cnelson20/cx16os/docs/system_hooks.md

 - .A holds the hook # to release

 Releases the calling process' lock on hook # .A, if it has one
-Returns 0 on success, non-zero on failure in .A
+Returns 0 on success, returns the pid of the process with the chrout hook in .A (non-zero) on failure

 ---